Student and Class Visits are Welcome

 –Young people usually like to know how what they are seeing might be connected with something they are learning about in school or extracurricular activities, or other interests.
 Our Connections to Learning page provides some linkages you might find useful.

 –We know that kids are particular about what they wear.
-However, since many will want to explore the slag heap, which contains sharp (and colorful) slag fragments, we recommend long pants to help avoid cuts.
+However, since many will want to explore the slag heap, which contains colorful (and SHARP) slag fragments, we recommend long pants to help avoid cuts.
 Watch our video about slag at Beckley Furnace.

 –Be sure to let us know what your kids thought of the trip afterwards!
 Feedback makes us better at what we do.